SAKryukov/microtonal-fabric/article/SoundBuilder/article.md

 }; //initializationController
 ```

 This object pretty delicately works with page controls.
-Its `initialize` method accepts an array of elements to be hidden, an element used as the input for initialization command, its parent element and the initialization method named `startHandler`.
-During initial phase, elements to be hidden get hidden, but their `style.display` property values are remembered to be restored after initialization is complete.
+Its `initialize` method accepts an array of elements to be hidden, an element used as the input for the initialization command, its parent element, and the initialization method named `startHandler`.
+During the initial phase, elements to be hidden get hidden, but their `style.display` property values are remembered to be restored after initialization is complete.
 Everything else is self-explaining.

 Note `goodJavaScriptEngine` part.
 This is done to filter out obsolete JavaScript engines, those which don't support private class members.
 Unfortunately, Mozilla doesn't support it, but this is only useful for this application, because of the problems of Mozilla [Gecko](https://en.wikipedia.org/wiki/Gecko_(software)) sound rendition.
-See also [compatibility section](#heading-compatibility).
+See also [the compatibility section](#heading-compatibility).

 ## Compatibility

 The tool is tested on a good number of browsers and some different systems.

-I found that at the time of writing there is only one type of browsers with sufficient support of Web Audio API: those based on [V8](https://en.wikipedia.org/wiki/V8_engine) + [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine)) combination of engines.
-Fortunately, the set if such browsers is pretty wide.
+I found that at the time of writing, there is only one type of browser with sufficient support of Web Audio API: those based on the [V8](https://en.wikipedia.org/wiki/V8_engine) + [Blink](https://en.wikipedia.org/wiki/Blink_(browser_engine)) combination of engines.
+Fortunately, the set of such browsers is pretty wide.

-Unfortunately, Mozilla browsers, formally implementing full Web Audio API, produce pretty bad crackling noise which cannot be eliminated, in the situation when the operation of V8 + Blink combination is just fine.
+Unfortunately, Mozilla browsers, formally implementing full Web Audio API, produce pretty bad crackling noise which cannot be eliminated, in the situation when the operation of the V8 + Blink combination is just fine.
 For the time being, the application prevents the use of these and some other browsers.

 Here is the text of the recommendations which a page shows when a browser cannot cope with the task:

 <blockquote id="epigraph" class="FQ">
-<p>This application requires JavaScript engine better conforming to the standard.</p><p>Browsers based on V8 engine are recommended, such as Chromium, Chrome, Opera, Vivaldi, Microsoft Edge v.
+<p>This application requires a JavaScript engine better conforming to the standard.</p><p>Browsers based on the V8 engine are recommended, such as Chromium, Chrome, Opera, Vivaldi, Microsoft Edge v.
 80.0.361.111 or later, and more…</p>
 </blockquote>

 By the way, my congratulations to Microsoft people for their virtue of giving up majorly defunct [EdgeHTML](https://en.wikipedia.org/wiki/EdgeHTML) used for [Edge](https://en.wikipedia.org/wiki/Microsoft_Edge) until 2020. :-)